Food For The Poor, Inc.

 Our mission is also guided by a commitment to prayer to maintain the purity of the mission.
 Staff members will conduct regular prayer services, praying over specific prayer requests received as well as general prayer for the poor.

 Food For The Poor partners with local organizations in the countries we serve in order to be effective and efficient.
-Jamaica, the first country assisted by Food For The Poor, today includes more than now includes more than 5,000 churches and institutions as partners in the distribution of food, medicine, educational supplies and other needed items.
-In 2015, Food For The Poor shipped 697 tractor-trailer loads of much needed supplies to Jamaica thanks to the generosity of donors and the support of Food For The Poor partners.
+Jamaica, the first country assisted by Food For The Poor, today includes more than 5,000 churches and institutions as partners in the distribution of food, medicine, educational supplies and other needed items.
+In 2017, Food For The Poor shipped 703 tractor-trailer loads of much-needed supplies to Jamaica thanks to the generosity of donors and the support of Food For The Poor partners.

-In the last decade alone, Food For The Poor has provided more than $10 billion in aid, and just last year constructed 9,431 housing units for families in need of safe shelter.
+In the last decade alone, Food For The Poor has provided more than $10 billion in aid, and in 2017, the charity built 3,797 safe and secure homes for needy families.